PETERCHUU/DNNGolang/ALS/Readme.md

 other 70& randomly use different function to change the neuron,

 1. Nothing
-2. NewConnection
+2. NewConnection or delete connection?
-3. New Node(Neuron?)
+3. New Node(Neuron?) or delete if no connection?
 4. Change Weight and Bias

+if neuron no connection, delete the neuron

 Layer N+1